Kezara666/Student-GPA-Calculator-with-Course-Management-Sytem/README.md

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-- [List any prerequisites or dependencies required to run the project]

 ### Installation

 1. Clone the repository: